-Finger labyrinths are versitile faith formation tools for all ages
+Finger labyrinths are versatile faith formation tools for all ages.

 Finger labyrinths are great for all ages; we have used them as part of worship kits for little ones, as part of explaining prayer to elementary age children, in our Confirmation program, and for adult retreats and prayer stations.

 We have used them in a class learning about prayer and also will be including them in prayer on the go bags for families to take home.
 They could also be used in worship boxes to have at the entrances to a church for use by young children during the service, as a “quiet” item.

 They are simple to make with whatever solid color fabric you have on hand; patterns are too distracting and make the lines of the labyrinth hard to see.
 You can see in the photo above that I used a flannel fabric that was blue but had splashes of a different color on it.
 In the future, I will use a fabric that is totally solid to make it easier to see the pattern.

 - 8 ½ x 8 ½ inch piece of fabric for the top